 Clinical trial design is one of those areas we are looking to improve.

 Clinical trials play an essential role in drug development, but in their traditional form require large numbers of participants and extensive time – only to sometimes deliver “one-drug-fits-most” treatment options.

 The push towards precision medicine has necessitated a revolution in clinical trial design.
 A revolution that many, including our scientists within AstraZeneca, believe could hold the key to improved efficiencies and greater probabilities of success for delivering the future of precision therapies.

 Understanding Conventional Multi-Drug Studies

 Once completed, the results from each intervention group are reviewed and performance relative to predefined endpoints is assessed for statistical significance.
-Any trends observed within the tertiary endpoints or additional signals identified in the findings are then slated for additional study.
+Sometimes the data also show other trends or “signals” that can be followed up with additional studies.

-The challenge with the conventional study approach, is that it does not allow researchers to adapt to the results they are seeing throughout a study.
-As a result, trials that take years to run, with participation from thousands of patients, can return inconclusive results because teams were not able to adapt to observed trends as they were occurring.
+Conventional studies don’t allow researchers to adapt to the results they are seeing throughout a study.
+As a result, trials that take years to run with participation from thousands of patients can return inconclusive results because teams were not able to adapt to observed trends as they were occurring.
+And the investigators won’t even know about these inconclusive results until the study is over.
 These delays can necessitate additional studies leading to greater demands on patients and resources.

 Platform Trials and the Promise of Responsive Adaptation

 Platform trials may offer a solution.